The Essential Guide to Construction Aggregates

 Construction aggregate is a broad category of particulate materials used as a foundational component in construction.
 It serves primarily as a filler and reinforcement material.
 When bound together by a medium like cement or bitumen, aggregates create strong, durable composites that can withstand immense loads and environmental stresses.
 Their role in construction is dual: they provide essential structural integrity to materials like concrete and asphalt, and they offer functional benefits such as drainage and weight distribution in foundations and road bases.

-Aggregates are broadly classified based on their origin and production method.
+Aggregates are typically classified into three categories based on their source and production method: natural aggregates, recycled aggregates, and manufactured aggregates.
 Selecting the right type is crucial for meeting project specifications for strength, durability, and sustainability.

 1. Natural Aggregates